 It depends on your objectives.

 If you are undertaking intermittent fasting as a way to lose weight overall or simply for weight maintenance, then branched-chain amino acids (bcaa) supplements are not necessary.
-You can get by with intermittent fasting without having to use bcaa supplements and you can lose weight easily too.
+You can get by with intermittent fasting without having to use bcaa supplements and you can still lose weight.

 However, if your intermittent fasting objective is to build muscle as well, then bcaa supplements won’t hurt your plan one bit.
 In fact, they are encouraged.